MicrosoftDocs/cpp-docs/docs/dotnet/how-to-define-and-consume-classes-and-structs-cpp-cli.md

 ## <a name="BKMK_Destructors_and_finalizers"></a> Destructors and finalizers

-Destructors in a reference type perform a deterministic clean-up of resources.
-Finalizers clean up unmanaged resources and can be called deterministically by the destructor or nondeterministically by the garbage collector.
+Destructors in a reference type do a deterministic clean-up of resources.
+Finalizers clean up unmanaged resources, and can be called either deterministically by the destructor or nondeterministically by the garbage collector.
 For information about destructors in standard C++, see [Destructors](../cpp/destructors-cpp.md).

 ```cpp
 class classname {